blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 		- **Sub-denominations:**
 			- 6.3.1.
 Akshar Purushottam Darshan (as termed by BAPS) / Swaminarayan Sampradaya
 				- By Swami Narayana
-				- A version of Vishishta Advaita Vedaanta, where Para Brahman is Krishna
+				- A version of Vishishta Advaita Vedaanta, where Para Brahmaan is Krishna
-				- Para Brahman is thought to have manifested as Swaminarayana
+				- Para Brahmaan is thought to have manifested as Swaminarayana
-				- A distinction is made between Para Brahman, which is Purushottam Naraayan (Supreme Consciousness God), which is thought to reside in Swaminarayana, and Akshar Brahman, which is the cause of cosmic order
+				- A distinction is made between Para Brahmaan, which is Purushottam Naraayan (Supreme Consciousness God), which is thought to reside in Swaminarayana, and Akshar Brahmaan, which is the cause of cosmic order
 				- The original Swaminarayana Sampradaya believed that Akshar is the abode of Purushottam
-				- BAPS believe that Akshar Brahman is always present in Earth as a guru, and an ideal devotee, in whom Purushottam Brahman resides
+				- BAPS believe that Akshar Brahmaan is always present in Earth as a guru, and an ideal devotee, in whom Purushottam Brahmaan resides
 	- 6.4.
 Dvaita / Tattva Vaada Vedaanta (Dualistic / Proposition of Elements)
 		- By Madhvaacharya
 	- 6.5.
 Shuddha Advaita Vedaanta (Pure Oneness)